-Client X.509 certificate authentication in an HTTP session is achieved using the client authentication facilities of Transport Layer Security (TLS) [RFC5246], the commonly used protocol for encrypting an HTTP or IPP connection [RFC8010][RFC8011].
+Client X.509 certificate authentication in an HTTP session is achieved using the client authentication facilities of Transport Layer Security (TLS) [RFC5246], the commonly used protocol for encrypting an HTTP or IPP connection [RFC8010] [RFC8011].
+The Server sends a Client Certificate Request as part of the TLS session establishment.
+If the Client does not provide a certificate or provides an invalid or inadequate certificate, the Server may reject the TLS session.
+Figure 8 illustrates how the TLS authentication method can be integrated into an IPP operation request.[RFC8011].
 In this